Dome: Elements

 The word "cupola" is another word for "dome", and is usually used for a small dome upon a roof or turret.
 "Cupola" has also been used to describe the inner side of a dome.
 The top of a dome is the "crown".
 The inner side of a dome is called the "intrados" and the outer side is called the "extrados".
 As with arches, the "springing" of a dome is the base level from which the dome rises and the "haunch" is the part that lies roughly halfway between the base and the top.
 Domes can be supported by an elliptical or circular wall called a "drum".
 If this structure extends to ground level, the round building may be called a "rotunda".
 Drums are also called "tholobates" and may or may not contain windows.
 A "tambour" or "lantern" is the equivalent structure over a dome's oculus, supporting a cupola.

 When the base of the dome does not match the plan of the supporting walls beneath it (for example, a dome's circular base over a square bay), techniques are employed to bridge the two.
-One technique is to use corbelling, progressively projecting horizontal layers from the top of the supporting wall to the base of the dome, such as the corbelled triangles often used in Seljuk and Ottoman architecture.
 The simplest technique is to use diagonal lintels across the corners of the walls to create an octagonal base.
 Another is to use arches to span the corners, which can support more weight.

 A variety of these techniques use what are called "squinches".
 A squinch can be a single arch or a set of multiple projecting nested arches placed diagonally over an internal corner.
 Squinch forms also include trumpet arches, niche heads (or half-domes), trumpet arches with "anteposed" arches, and muqarnas arches.
 Squinches transfer the weight of a dome across the gaps created by the corners and into the walls.

+Muqarnas (Arabic) or Mocárabe (Spanish) is a style found in Islamic architecture of dividing squinches into many smaller squinches in complex geometric arrangements.
+One technique is to use corbelling, progressively projecting horizontal layers from the top of the supporting wall to the base of the dome, such as the corbelled triangles often used in Seljuk and Ottoman architecture.
+Ottoman muqarnas were often made of stone and the carved horizontal courses support the ones above.
+Muqarnas in the Islamic west, the Maghreb and Andalusia, are made of wood or stucco and attached to the wall at the lowest tier only, forming vertical elements glued together.
+Eastern muqarnas are also based on half-pavilion vaults, whereas western muqarnas are based on half-groin vaults.

 Pendentives are triangular sections of a sphere, like concave spandrels between arches, and transition from the corners of a square bay to the circular base of a dome.
 The curvature of the pendentives is that of a sphere with a diameter equal to the diagonal of the square bay.
 Pendentives concentrate the weight of a dome into the corners of the bay.